 Snacks are the most successful place to start.
 Prepare fresh/whole veggie and fruit snacks in advance so they are always at the ready for grab and go: “bumps on a log” with unsweetened almond/peanut butter, sliced carrots, or any variety of fresh veggie such as snap peas, radishes, red pepper, jicama, etc. Kids might like to dip them in humus, almond butter, etc. Add some grapes, apple slices, cut up cantaloupe, maybe a small piece of cheese and/or salami if your family does dairy or meat, and you’re in business - makes a great lunch or snack.

 Replace refined grains (white bread/pasta/rice, etc.) with 100% whole grains, and select the highest fiber options available.
-I'm not so strict as to say kids can never eat refined grains, or any treat for that matter — I'm a foodie and I love to eat.
+We are not so strict as to say kids can never eat refined grains, or any treat for that matter — we’re foodies and we love to eat.
 The key when meal planning is an awareness that these foods are treats, that they aren't any more nourishing than dessert just because they taste savory.

 Balance your plates.
 If you look at each meal as a pie chart, what percentage contains wholesome fibrous plants, and what percentage is white and starchy (like pasta, bread, bagels, pizza, rice, potatoes, milk/dairy, bananas, sugar)?
 In an ideal world, 60-90% should be fibrous plants.
 While that may be hard to achieve or even imagine, how close are you?
 How could you adjust your balance to get closer to that ideal?
 Even if you don't achieve that ratio, every step towards it is a step in the right direction.
 For example, instead of eliminating a sandwich or mac and cheese, give half a serving and supplement the rest with a veggie option — that's great progress!